► Unique mini-camper based on latest Caddy

 ► Sits underneath California and Grand California

-We’ll start with the main draw of a campervan over just a regular people-carrier – the bed arrangement.
+We’ll start with that bed, and it’s the main draw of a proper campervan over, say, folding the seats down in your people carrier.
 While many mini-campers have awkward beds made up of hastily-arranged passenger seats, the Caddy California features a proper three-part folding unit that sits neatly in the boot space.

 And stargazers rejoice – you can option the Caddy California with an enormous panoramic glass roof.
-This obviously lights the van well during the day and provides a great view of the heavens by night, though as with all the side windows full window blinds are provided.
+This obviously lights the van well during the day and provides a great view of the heavens by night, though as with all the side windows, a full set of magnetic blinds are provided.

 What about the kitchen?

-Kitchen’s a strong word – kitchenette would be more apt – but with a gas burner, storage cupboard and work surface, it’s enough to meet European motorhome type approval.
+Kitchen’s a strong word – kitchenette would be more apt – but with a gas burner, storage and a work surface, it’s enough to meet European motorhome type approval.

-There’s no built-in fridge, so you’ll have to supply your own coolbox.
-And the kitchen’s location round the back of the vehicle does mean you’re forced to cook al fresco – which could be an issue if you’re stuck in a freezing cold rainstorm.
+There’s no built-in fridge, so you’ll have to supply your own coolbox - but there's a 12V socket just inside the tailgate to facilitate that.
+And the kitchen’s location round the back of the vehicle does mean you’re forced to cook al fresco, which could be an issue if you’re stuck in a freezing cold rainstorm.
 Or August, as we like to call it in the UK.

-However, the tailgate does provide some scant protection from the elements – and you can always call on that large awning if you’d prefer to be fully enclosed…
+However, the tailgate does provide some scant protection from the elements – and you can always call on the large driveaway awning if you’d prefer to be fully enclosed.

 What does the awning provide?